 The declaration and payment of any future dividends are subject to the discretion of the Board of Directors and may not be approved or may vary depending on a variety of factors and conditions existing from time to time, including commodity prices, free funds flow, current and forecast commodity prices, fluctuations in working capital, financial requirements of Birchcliff, applicable laws (including solvency tests under the Business Corporations Act (Alberta) for the declaration and payment of dividends) and other factors beyond Birchcliff's control.
 The payment of dividends to shareholders is not assured or guaranteed and dividends may be reduced or suspended entirely.
-In addition to the foregoing, the Corporation's ability to pay dividends now or in the future may be limited by covenants contained in the agreements governing any indebtedness that the Corporation has incurred or may incur in the future, including the terms of the Corporation's credit facilities.
-The agreement governing the credit facilities provides that Birchcliff is not permitted to make any distribution (which includes dividends) at any time when an event of default exists or would reasonably be expected to exist upon making such distribution, unless such event of default arose subsequent to the ordinary course declaration of the applicable distribution.

 Readers are cautioned that the foregoing lists of factors are not exhaustive.
-Additional information on these and other risk factors that could affect results of operations, financial performance or financial results are included in the MD&A under the heading "Risk Factors" and in other reports filed with Canadian securities regulatory authorities.
+Additional information on these and other risk factors that could affect Birchcliff's results of operations, financial performance or financial results are included in Birchcliff's annual information form for the year ended December 31, 2024 and the MD&A under the heading "Risk Factors" and in other reports filed with Canadian securities regulatory authorities.

-This report contains information that may constitute future-oriented financial information or financial outlook information (collectively, "FOFI") about Birchcliff's prospective financial performance, financial position or cash flows, all of which is subject to the same assumptions, risk factors, limitations and qualifications as set forth above.
+This report may contain information that constitutes future-oriented financial information or financial outlook information (collectively, "FOFI") about Birchcliff's prospective financial performance, financial position or cash flows, all of which is subject to the same assumptions, risk factors, limitations and qualifications as set forth above.
 Readers are cautioned that the assumptions used in the preparation of such information, although considered reasonable at the time of preparation, may prove to be imprecise or inaccurate and, as such, undue reliance should not be placed on FOFI.
 Birchcliff's actual results, performance and achievements could differ materially from those expressed in, or implied by, FOFI.
 Birchcliff has included FOFI in order to provide readers with a more complete perspective on Birchcliff's future operations and management's current expectations relating to Birchcliff's future performance.
 Readers are cautioned that such information may not be appropriate for other purposes.